Warbo/chriswarbo-net/unfinished/exploring_enumo.md

 ---
-title: Exploring Ruler/Enumo
+title: Exploring rational arithmetic
 packages: [ 'mathml' ]
 ---

-I've recently been playing with the [Ruler]()/[Enumo]() project (I'm not entirely sure about the naming… so I'll stick with Enumo) described in those linked papers.
+I've recently been playing with the [Ruler]()/[Enumo]() project (I'm not entirely sure about the naming… so I'll stick with Enumo).
 These enable theory exploration, akin to systems like [QuickSpec]() and [IsaCoSy](), but in an indirect way: rather than using some fixed procedure to explore definitions, they break down the problem into separate parts, which can be combined into a variety of procedures tailored to different use-cases.

-This post documents some of my initial experiments with Enumo.
+This post documents some of my initial experiments, using this approach to discover equations in a simple theory of rational numbers.
 It's also my first time writing Rust, so the examples will be mostly straightforward; and the code may be messy!

-## Exploring rational arithmetic ##
+## Defining rational arithmetic ##

 Rational numbers are fractions of the form
 `{ var 'a'; var 'b'; }`{.unwrap pipe="sh | rat | math"}.
 We can represent these